 This post is to publicise my lecture series this term on Identity and Atrocity in Anglophone theatre since 1945.
 It’ll be happening on Fridays at 11.15 in Lecture Room K of the English Faculty for Weeks 1–5 of term (18 Jan to 15 Feb), and the outline is below.
 For more information, leave a comment…

 Are you a propmaker or do you run/work for a theatre or company with its own prop shop?
-Would you be willing to answer some questions about that, and/or send me an image of your workspace or storage system (or can I come and visit)?
+Do you collect theatre, film, or television props?
+Actors: which props have you kept/bought/'forgotten to return'?

 This film is magnificent.
 The writers have freed themselves from the tyranny of plot, and someone has attacked post-production so savagely that 80% of the promotional trailer isn't actually in the final film.
 There is a musical number approximately twice a minute.

 Mark Rylance and Kenneth Branagh, as head civilian and military heroes respectively, leave some impressive pauses, through which Spitfires could be and indeed are flown.